pivotal/blog/content/post/hibernate-to-jdbc.md

 ## Testing without Hibernate

-To demonstrate how testing is more direct without Hibernate, here is an example test in the GardenRepository while we were still using Hibernate.
+To demonstrate how testing is more direct without Hibernate, here is an example test for the GardenRepository while we were still using Hibernate.
 We mocked our responses because of Hibernate not saving the records to the database while in the test transaction.

 ```
   public class GardenRepositoryTest {